Listen to Podcast

 Peter uses real-life examples from the nonprofit and public sectors to show how good data quality can have big fundraising and program impacts.
 In the second half of his presentation he follows up on these examples and explores the role of good data at your organization, provides tips on how to get everyone at your organization on the same page, and gives ideas on how to prioritize data for quality improvement.

 Don’t miss this chance to learn more on how your organization can create and leverage better data to improve your fundraising and program results!

-There is a 15 minute Q&A following the webinar, and as with all our webinars, this presentation is appropriate for an audience of varied IT experience.
+There was a 15 minute Q&A following the webinar, and as with all our webinars, this presentation is appropriate for an audience of varied IT experience.